 BUT, after a year and half of full-time sitting as a solo male in my early thirties, I can honestly say these perceptions haven't been a factor in getting house sits.
 In fact, I've had house sits nearly back-to-back through four continents and seven countries.

 What's surprising is that I now have home and pet owners reaching out to me directly to special-request me for future dates.
 So I really don't think you'll find it hard to get started if your plan is to house sit without a travel partner.

 There are some very good reasons why couples do often have an edge over single house sitters.

 As a solo house sitter, it's much harder for me to take care of a lot of animals all at the same time.
 Unless they are perfectly behaved, I can't easily take care of 3-4 dogs who need multiple long walks each day.
 Whereas, a house sitting couple could share the work, or even take turns.

 Along these same lines, I tend not to apply for house sits on very large properties that need a lot of upkeep.
 It would be much easier for two people sharing the house sitting duties.

 Couples also have the advantage of splitting up for a few days if they have house sits that overlap with dates.
 One partner could stay at the current house while the other goes to start the next.

-House sitting alone can also be seen as a benefit!
+But... house sitting solo can also be a benefit!

 A lot of the homes that I've house sat for are truly best suited for a single person.